ac-hj/boxoffice-forecaster-v2/README.md

 2. Oversampling
 3. No sampling

+** These resampling method experiments do *not* use scaling or PCA.

 ### Scaling and dimensionality reduction
 1. Scaling only
 2. Scaling only the numerical columns + PCA
 3. Scaling all + PCA

+** I added additional experiments for scaling as I wanted to see if scaling the numerical columns separately would change anything.

 ## Conclusion 📊

-Surprisingly, both resampling and dimesionality reduction indeed decreased the performance of the model.
+Surprisingly, both resampling and dimesionality reduction *decreased* the performance of the model.
+Scaling did not produce a signficant change and decreased the accuracy very slightly.
 Given these, I decided to not do any sampling, scaling, or dimensionality reduction for my final model.
-Undersampling and no sampling performed similarly, but no sampling had much less false positive cases, which was better in our context.
-This is because false positive means predicting a movie to be successful when it won't, which could result in economic loss.
-This is more significant than false negative because false negative means predicting a movie to be not successful when it would be, which would likely result in more regrets than economic loss.
+Undersampling and no sampling performed similarly, but no sampling had much less false positive cases, which is better in our context.
+This is because false positive means predicting a movie to be successful when it won't, which could result in an economic loss (like investment).
+This is more significant than false negatives because false negative means predicting a movie to be not successful when it would be, which would likely result in more regrets than economic loss.

-Following is the result from the improved model, which is all the same without sampling and dimensionality reduction.
+Following is the result from the improved model, which is all the same as the original model but without sampling, scaling, and dimensionality reduction.

 |   | precision | recall | f1-score | support |